 The cost of the tour is a steal at twice the price.
 Adults are $8, Students and Seniors are $6, Children under 12 are free.
 Please click here for hours of operation.

 The tour is fabulous.
 Your first stop is a room where you get to see wonderful pictures of the Mills’ and learn how they obtained their wealth, how they lived their lives, and their family histories.
-Once you begin moving through the tour, you will not believe how incredibly spectacular this home is, even in comparison to the Vanderbilt Mansion, which is just a few miles down the road.
+Once you begin moving through the tour, you will not believe how incredibly spectacular this home truly is, even in comparison to the Vanderbilt Mansion, which is just a few miles down the road.

 Staatsburg is a relatively new historic site and they are still doing work to restore all areas of the home.
-What I did find wonderful about this fact was that we could see the actual construction of the walls from the period in which it was remodeled originally.
+What I did find wonderful about this particular fact was that we could see the actual construction of the walls from the period in which it was remodeled originally.
 Care is taken to ensure the tourist is aware of what is happening with every aspect of the restoration of the home.

 The kitchen is an amazing spectacle of how the other half lives.
 So huge and the stove itself was something of a wonder.
 I was mesmerized by the shear size of the kitchen and of the seemingly “modern” conveniences that were used during the period.
 The huge glass windows provided wonderful views of the outdoors…the kitchen is a marvel and I hope you make this trip and see it for yourself.